-- 1. Be admitted to the School of Graduate Studies. - 2.
-Be admitted to Teacher Education.
+- 1. Be admitted to Teacher Education.
 Admission to Teacher Education requires the applicant to: - a.
 Complete all undergraduate deficiencies. - b.
-Pass all parts of the Alabama Educator Certification Testing Program (AECTP) Basic Skills Assessment.c.
-Pass the Praxis II tests in the appropriate area. - 3.
-Complete all undergraduate deficiencies. - 4.
-Present transcript(s) showing a baccalaureate degree grade point average of 2.75 or better (4.00 system).
+Pass all parts of the Praxis Core Examination. - c.
+Pass the Praxis II tests in the appropriate area. - 2.
+Complete all undergraduate deficiencies. - 3.
+Present transcript(s) showing a baccalaureate degree grade point average of 2.75 or better (4.00 system). - 4.
+Purchase Live-Text by Watermark. - 5.
+Undergo the required fingerprint/background check. - 6.
+Take and pass the Praxis Core Examination.

-- 1. Complete the prescribed courses listed in the approved program of study. - 2.
-Obtain an overall GPA of 3.00 based on a 4.00 system for Class A Programs. - Obtain an overall GPA of 3.25 based on a 4.00 system for Alternative Class A 5th Year Programs. - 4.
+- 1. Complete the prescribed courses listed in the approved program of study. - Obtain an overall GPA of 3.00 based on a 4.00 system for Class A Programs. - 3.
+Obtain an overall GPA of 3.25 based on a 4.00 system for Alternative Class A 5th Year Programs. - 4.
 Make application for certification through the Teacher Education and Certification Office. - 5.
-Pass a written comprehensive examination that covers the content of the program.
+Pass a written comprehensive examination that covers the content of the program (Traditional) OR pass the Praxis II Content Examination (Alt.
+A only).